Mr. Porter Mr. David Beckham & Kent & Curwen

 A photographer from an early age, Antony Crook’s eye for the undiscovered beauty in everyday scenes was first recognized by UK underground magazines The Face, Dazed & Confused and Sleazenation, before quickly moving onto the pages of British Vogue, I-D and the New York Times.
 His subjects have ranged from David Hockney to Snoop Dogg to David Byrne and his prints are held in numerous private and public collections.

-An acclaimed music video for Mogwai called “30 Century Man” which premiered on Nowness, paved Crook’s transition to film.
-His spare, subtle realism and poetic style immediately proved a hit with brands—among them, BMW, Samsung, Rapha, Adidas, Oakley, Wells Fargo and AOL.
-He has directed episodes of “A Saturday With …,” a popular day-in-the-life series for luxury fashion brand MR PORTER.
-It features contemporary cultural icons such as Dr. Woo, a tattoo artist at Sunset Strip’s Shamrock Social Club Tattoo; Jesse Rutherford, lead singer of indie rockers The Neighbourhood; and Zim from the Black Shadows, Tokyo’s well-known rockabilly biker gang.
+Along with his process as a photographer creating compelling work that brings us close to his subjects, an acclaimed music video for Mogwai called “30 Century Man” which premiered on Nowness, paved Crook’s transition to film.
+His spare, subtle realism and poetic style immediately proved a hit with brands—among them, BMW, Samsung, Rapha, adidas, Oakley, Wells Fargo and AOL.

-Crook continues his work as a photographer, most recently shooting a Rio Summer Olympics print campaign called “Fight for Peace,” for a Rio de Janeiro charity that runs boxing gyms in the city’s notorious favelas.
+Crook’s recent photography includes campaigns for BMWi3, Oakley, Hickey Freeman and print charity project “Fight for Peace,” for a Rio de Janeiro charity that runs boxing gyms in the city’s notorious favelas.

 A native of England, Crook lives and works in New York.